 Inputs are used in applying the various valuation techniques and broadly refer to the assumptions that market participants use to make valuation decisions, including assumptions about risk.
 Inputs may include price information, volatility statistics, specific and broad credit data, liquidity statistics, and other factors.
 A financial instrument's level within the fair value hierarchy is based on the lowest level of any input that is significant to the fair value measurement.
 However, the determination of what constitutes "observable" requires significant judgment by PGP.
 PGP considers observable data to be market data that is readily available, regularly distributed or updated, reliable and verifiable, not proprietary, and provided by independent sources that are actively involved in the relevant market.
-PGP evaluates its hierarchy disclosures each reporting period and based on various factors it is possible that an asset or liability may be classified differently from period to period.
+PGP evaluates its hierarchy disclosures each reporting period and, based on various factors, it is possible that an asset or liability may be classified differently from period to period.
 However, PGP expects that changes in classifications between different levels will be infrequent.

 The fair value estimates reflected on the statements of net position are based on pertinent information available to management at each statement of net position date.
 The fair value estimates for PGP's derivative instruments represent the present value of the expected cash flows of the instruments.
-The expected cashflows are calculated using the differences of the fixed prices in the related instruments less the NYMEX (gas) or NYMEX - WTI (oil) forward price curve (or, for basis and matched swaps at local delivery points, the forward price curve at that delivery point), projected for periods beyond when NYMEX or WTI quotes are available, then multiplied by the corresponding monthly gas or oil volume.
-Reserve hedges are then discounted to present value using the LIBOR forward interest rate curve.
-Matched swap cash flows therefore reflect this risk of ceasing prior to the maturity date by analyzing the observed difference between the supplier's funding rate and issuer borrowing rate over a transaction's life span.
+The expected cashflows are calculated using the differences of the fixed prices in the related instruments less the NYMEX (gas) or NYMEX-WTI (oil) forward price curve (or, for basis and matched swaps at local delivery points, the forward price curve at that delivery point), projected for periods beyond when NYMEX or WTI quotes are available, then multiplied by the corresponding monthly gas or oil volume.
+For the years ended June 30, 2023 and 2022, reserve hedges were discounted to present value using the SOFR and LIBOR forward interest rate curves, respectively.
+Matched swap cash flows cease upon the termination of the associated prepay transaction.
+The expected swap cash flows therefore reflect this risk of ceasing prior to the maturity date by analyzing the observed difference between the supplier's funding rate and issuer borrowing rate over a transaction's life span.
 The expected cash flows are discounted to present value using the relevant credit risk curve.
 There is no payment upon early termination or default so the relevant credit risk curves reflect no recovery or loss upon default.

 These estimated fair values may be significantly impacted by changes in underlying oil and natural gas commodity prices or the general interest rate environment.
-The fair values presented have not been comprehensively revalued since June 30, 2022, and current estimates of fair value may differ significantly from the amounts presented herein.
+The fair values presented have not been comprehensively revalued since June 30, 2023, and current estimates of fair value may differ significantly from the amounts presented herein.